Calculating Equivalised Income Deciles AHC

 replace ef=0.58 + ((n_o_17 - 1)*0.42) + (n_u_14 * 0.2) + (n_14_17 * 0.4) if n_o_17>=1

 As to computing the income after housing costs, again, you'd have to compare the specific definitions used in the two studies.
 The income user guide provides more detail on the definitions used in the UKHLS.

 E.g., the UKHLS income measure includes negative incomes (this may not be the case in the other study you are using) and it may be wise to not apply the equivalence factor to households with negative incomes as this would imply that a household with many children that is loosing money occupies are more favourable welfare position than a single person household that is loosing the same amount of money.

 On behalf of Understanding Society User support

-Updated by Henry Parkes 5 months ago
+Updated by Henry Parkes over 1 year ago